Thursday, November 23, 2017

 Soil for Containers or Hanging Baskets

-Each year before planting I dump the existing soil in the container into a bucket and break it up and add some additional potting mix (without chemical time released fertilizers), and some dry organic fertilizer.
+Each year before planting I dump the existing soil in the container into a bucket and break it up and add some additional potting mix (without chemical time released fertilizers), a little compost and some dry organic fertilizer.
+I don reuse potting mix but always refresh is with some new mix.
 I have all my flowers transplants ready.
 I fill the container partially, set the transplants in the pot and fill in the gaps with additional potting mix.
 I fertilizer once a month fish fish emulsion and kelp.

 These are right by my kitchen window.